-Introduction to Machine Learning (NYU Paris, Spring 2020)
+Introduction to Machine Learning (NYU Paris, Fall 2020)

 Machine Learning is getting more and more important these days with applications ranging from autonomous driving to computer assisted medicine, including weather or financial forecasting.
 In this class we will study the mathematical foundations of the current machine learning algorithms.